-Policy CON 1.9 Wellcapping Program
+Policy CON 1.7 Wellcapping Program

-The County shall continue to inform the St. Johns River Water Management District with regard to newly identified free flowing wells for action by the District's Abandoned Artesian Well Plugging Program.
-At the time of the next District Water Supply Plan update, if not earlier, the County shall reconsider its ability to participate in this matching-fund program.
+The County shall continue to inform the St. Johns River Water Management District (District) with regard to newly identified free flowing wells for action by the District's Abandoned Artesian Well Plugging Program.
+The County has an existing cost sharing agreement with the District for controlling Abandoned Artesian Wells.
+The County shall continue to participate in this cost sharing program.

-Policy CON 1.10 Geneva Freshwater Lens (Bubble) Protection
+Policy CON 1.8 Geneva Freshwater Lens (Bubble) Protection